GeekGamerJourno/natural-closet-master/_products/kate-top.md

 **Please Note:**

-Kate can be custom made just for you.
+Kate Top can be custom made just for you.

 Choose from our range of current fabrics.